raymondk25/Food-Recipe-Flutter/README.md

 ### Description:

 Do you enjoy cooking?
 If not, are there any culinary fans among your friends?
 Anyway, you probably know that searching for the right recipe on the Internet may take a lot of time.
-Just use ChefBook app, that will make your cooking easier, faster, and more convenient.
+Just use ChefBook app, that will makes your cooking easier, faster, and more convenient.

 ### Screeshots
 <p float="left">